I have just finished putting back together this PRE BMX III console.

 Some have the misconception that if a fader is not P&G, it must be cheap.
 Actually, these are very expensive faders, about the same cost as P&G. But they are so well made, I think they’re worth every dollar.
 I know there are still some folks out there who remember P&G’s glory days when they made bullet-proof faders.
 I remember fondly those days as well.
 But in my experience, the TKD fader is superior to the equivalent P&G fader.
 We feel so confident, that we warrant all Axia consoles for 5 years, including all components….”

 That is a great explanation of what goes into one of these consoles right from the designer.
-The pictures are courtesy of Axia Audio / Telos Corporation and special thanks to Mike for taking time out to give us a glimpse into the mind of a console manufacture.
+The pictures are courtesy of Axia Audio / Telos Corporation and special thanks to Mike for taking time out to give us a glimpse into the mind of a console manufacturer.

 I snapped these pictures at WICC in Bridgeport, CT.
 It is an older PR&E BMXII console, 26 channels, I believe.